yellowmessenger/documentation/docs/cookbooks/whatsapp-channel/testing.md

 **Note:**
 * Notifications triggered from development environment's engage section will also work for the development mode connected WhatsApp number.
-* Orchestrator bot wont trigger default journeys.
+* Orchestrator bot wont trigger default flows.